 Thanks to Nippon Ichi’s North American outpost of domination NIS America, 'Disgaea 3: Absence of Justice' or 'Makai Senki Disgaea 3' finally gets released for audiences outside of Japan.
 Given the response of the last two Disgaea titles (including a PSP release) we can guess that the the faithful followers will be in line to pick up the next demon loving adventure.
-It’s hard to say if 'Disgaea 3' can pick up a new fan base, or just keep all its followers happy because of its niche gameplay.
+However it is hard to say if 'Disgaea 3' will be able to incise a new fan base.
 For the fans, Nippon Ichi simply knows how to bring the joy with their excellent heart-warming strategy titles.
-From Disgaea to 'Makai Kingdom,' Nippon Ichi has another classic SRPG on their hands.
+From Disgaea to 'Makai Kingdom,' Nippon Ichi has another classic on their hands.

 Destruction and Delinquency